cbrewster/cbrewster.github.io/_posts/2017-5-4-google-summer-of-code.md

 While I will only be implementing Custom Elements, I hope that it will kick off the movement to support all the needed features for Web Components.

+A log of my progress will be on my [gsoc2017 repo](https://github.com/cbrewster/gsoc2017) on GitHub.

 There will be more posts to come concerning implementing Custom Elements in Servo!